 We all want our homes to be safe and by taking just a few simple steps you can reduce the risk of becoming a victim of burglary.
-Homes with no security measures in place are far more likely to be targeted, so what are you waiting for? ...start making changes now!
+Homes with no security measures in place are far more likely to be targeted, so these simple steps can help to reduce your risk of things going wrong:

-Keep an eye on your neighbour’s property and encourage them to do the same for you.
-Report anything suspicious to the police.
+- Keep an eye on your neighbour’s property and encourage them to do the same for you.
+Report anything suspicious

-For a small cost you can register your keys with Keypoint, which is a keyholder information database run by Lancashire Constabulary.
+- For a small cost you can register your keys with Keypoint, our keyholder information database.
 This scheme allows you to securely register the details of individuals who can be contacted by the emergency services in your absence should an incident occur at your premises.

 CCTV – know your responsibilities